xternet/ethereum-org-website/README.md

 - `master` is continually synced to Netlify and will automatically deploy new commits to ethereum.org
 - The [website team](https://ethereum.org/en/contributing/#how-decisions-about-the-site-are-made) will periodically merge `dev` into `master` (typically multiple times per week)
-- You can [view the history of releases](https://github.com/ethereum/ethereum-org-website/releases), which include PR highlights
+- You can [view the history of releases](https://github.com/ethereum/ethereum-org-website/releases), which includes PR highlights

 <hr style="margin-top: 3em; margin-bottom: 3em;">